Tuition fees (a.y. 22-23)13/04/2021

 – Master’s degree in European Economy and Business Law (held in English);

-– One-Cycle degree in Conservation and Restoration of Cultural Heritage;
+– Single-Cycle degree in Conservation and Restoration of Cultural Heritage;

 - Ordinary taxation: From 0 € to a maximum of 5,250 €